-4.4 Magnet rack, disassembly, step by step
+4.4 Magnet rack - Disassembly, step by step.

 There are two main reasons for disassembling the magnet rack.
-It could be to replace some parts, i.e. a defect magnet, a worn pivot arm, or it could be for regular maintenance.
+To replace some parts, i.e. a defect magnet, a worn pivot arm, or for regular maintenance.

 The magnet racks can be considered as the parts of the Printer that will have the greatest influence on the dot quality, so it is very important to know how to deal with them.